Tuesday, 29 November 2016

 27th November 2016.

-This Kappalur Heritage visit was arranged by R.E.A.C.H Foundation for it’s 7th batch Epigraphy students.
-Since I am also an alumni of the Epigraphy class, Mr Ramanath included me for this Visit.
+This Kappalur Heritage visit was arranged by the R.E.A.C.H Foundation for its 7th batch of Epigraphy students.
+Since I am also an alumnus of the Epigraphy class, Mr Ramanath included me in this Visit.
 As planned we, 38 heritage enthusiasts started from Chennai through 2 vans and a car around 05.45 hrs.
-Total journey was around 4.30 hours, on 27th November 2016.
-We reached Kappalur from Chennai via Uthiramerur, Vandavasi, Polur .
-On the way we had our breakfast under a road side tamarind tree.
+The total journey was around 4.30 hours, on 27th November 2016.
+We reached Kappalur from Chennai via Uthiramerur, Vandavasi, and Polur.
+On the way, we had our breakfast under a roadside tamarind tree.
 Mr Ramanath had taken much pain to carry from Tindivanam.
-It was a pleasant journey with lot of information pouring in from Mr Ramachandran, Mr Vakula Varadharajan and Mr Madhusudhanan of our group also added flavor to it.
+It was a pleasant journey with a lot of information pouring in from Mr. Ramachandran, Mr. Vakula Varadharajan, and Mr. Madhusudhanan our group also added flavor to it.
 Learned a lot throughout the journey and from the field visit.

 The Village Kappalur is a heritage treasure.
-It has 20 temples, Nadukal, Hero stones, Komarikal, Vijayanagara period granite panel slabs erected in 4 corners of the village and many.
-The main aim of this field visit was to learn to read the inscriptions and hand on experience of taking estempage of the inscriptions.
+It has 20 temples, Nadukal, Hero stones, Komarikal, Vijayanagara period granite panel slabs erected in 4 corners of the village, and many others.
+The main aim of this field visit was to learn to read the inscriptions and hands-on experience in taking estempage of the inscriptions.
 Mr Ramachandran encouraged the students to read the inscriptions.
-From the inscriptions it was learnt that the original name of the Village was “Kamapullur” and has the contributions of Pallava, Chozha, Early period Chozhas, Rashtrakutas, Latter period Pandyas, Sambuvarayar and Vijayanagar rulers.
+From the inscriptions, it was learned that the original name of the Village was “Kamapullur” and has the contributions of Pallava, Chozha, Early period Chozhas, Rashtrakutas, Latter period Pandyas, Sambuvarayar and Vijayanagar rulers.
 We started our field visit from Sri Kamesuwarar Temple.

 SRI KAMESUWARAR TEMPLE